Jonathas-Conceicao/Souls-Of-Alanis/StoryBoardNotes.md

 	After hearing the story Alanis falls asleep and finds herself in a strange dream, in the dream she's part human and can walk, jump and run.
-	She then finds herself at the gate of a castle, a wizard by the entrance tells here that that is the castle from the legend and gives her a sword so she can face the creatures inside.
+	She then finds herself at the gate of a castle, a wizard by the entrance tells her that is the castle from the legend and gives her a sword so she can face the creatures inside.

 	Upon first dying the kitty doesn't wake up and finds herself at the start of the dream.